outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       - example:
         - a problem space has several dimensions, one of which is missing information or conflicting incentives
         - a solution formula to reduce these dimensions might be a formula to get or derive information, or a formula to align incentives

+    - identifying which function combinations are used optimally elsewhere and which function combinations havent been used is another function selection mechanism

+    - the evolution of functional layers (core to interim to output functions) is another source of insights on system development & design

   IV.
 Solve problem with Conceptual Query